Searching Latent Program Spaces: Acknowledgments and Disclosure of Funding

-We thank Google's TPU Research Cloud (TRC) for supporting this research.
+We thank Google’s TPU Research Cloud (TRC) for supporting this research.
 We are also grateful to Nathan Grinsztajn, Natasha Butt, Levi Lelis, and Jessica Hu for their feedback on the early versions of the paper.
+Matthew Macfarlane is supported by the LIFT-project 019.011, which is partly financed by the Dutch Research Council (NWO).
+We also thank reviewers for their detailed feedback, which we have integrated into the final version of the paper.